Dynamic database credentials for Jenkins with Vault

 Enable the database secrets engine

-Point Vault at your database with an admin connection it uses only to mint and drop users.
-The allowed_roles list is the guardrail — this connection can't be used to create arbitrary roles.
+Point Vault at your database with a dedicated admin user Vault uses only to create and drop application roles.
+The allowed_roles list on the connection config is the guardrail — this connection cannot mint arbitrary roles outside that list even if someone misconfigures a policy.

 A role that mints short-lived users